felix-tjernberg/svelte-learning/README.md

 ## File organization

 1. How to organize css global and local styles?
-2. How to split out javascript in to separate files like utility functions?
+2. How to split out javascript to separate files like utility functions?
-3. What happens when npm packages are imported?
+3. How to setup aliases for imports?
-4. How variables in .svelte files are scoped?
+4. What happens when npm packages are imported?
-5. How to setup aliases for imports?
+5. How variables in .svelte files are scoped?
 6. Find out best practices when it comes to building components

 ## State management